 These subsections specify the submission criteria for petitions and the accompanying information necessary to be considered by the City.
-All of the minimum submittal standards appear to have been met to allow the consideration of this petition.
+Many of the minimum submittal standards have not been met and a thorough review of the petition is not possible.

 Article XIV Section 4: Review procedure this section outlines the procedures that will be followed for the receipt and review of special use exception petitions